louisrli/tribulations/index.md

     }));
     ```

-3. **Create a DOM element for the experiment**.
+### 3. Create a DOM element for the experiment.
 The name of the template and the region can be anything -- they will be passed into a view later.

     ```html
     <script id="runner-template" type="text/html">